Anosov representations, strongly convex cocompact groups and weak eigenvalue gaps: Gromov products

 \section{Gromov products}

-In this section, we define the Gromov product associated to an Anosov representation of a word hyperbolic group $\Gamma$ and prove Proposition \ref{Gromovproduct1}, showing that it is comparable with the usual Gromov product on the group $\Gamma$.
-We also prove an analogue of Proposition \ref{Gromovproduct1} for representations satisfying the uniform gap summation property.
-First, let us recall the definition of the Gromov product:
+In this section, we recall the definition of the Gromov product (see Definition \ref{defproduct}) associated to an Anosov representation and prove Proposition \ref{Gromovproduct1}, and we show that it is comparable with the Gromov product on the domain hyperbolic group with respect to a fix word metric.